ashleynolan/dg-blog/src/data/blog/20120925-a-brief-history-of-me.md

 I'm not usually one for indulging in posts about myself, but I really enjoyed reading Remy's [short history](http://remysharp.com/about/) on his site when I was starting out, thus making him directly responsible for this post!

-So, hello - I'm Ashley Nolan.
+So, hello - I'm Ashley Watson-Nolan.
 I currently work as a Creative Technologist for TMW, pushing their front-end and digital creative output.
 From an early age, my passion was digital - games were my first love and this evolved into a passion for all visually compelling aspects of digital (insert your own joke here).

 I'm originally from the green, green grasslands of South Wales, more accurately a little village named [Caerleon](http://www.caerleon.net/).
 I left home in 2002 to study Computer Science at the [University of Bath](http://www.bath.ac.uk/).